Diversity and Access

 My name is Liz Fieschko, and I use she/her/they/them pronouns.
 I graduated from Georgetown University in 2020, and joined the Office of Admissions in Fall of 2020.
 I am a First Generation Low Income student from New Bern, North Carolina, and was a 1789 Scholar in the Georgetown Scholars Program (GSP).
 I attended a small private school (Epiphany School of Global Studies).
 Through need-based aid, I was financially supported to attend Georgetown.
 The staff, alumni, and student community in GSP, CMEA, and LGBTQ+ Resource Center enabled me to thrive at Georgetown.
 I welcome any questions from you and your family, as you explore, research, and navigate the college admissions process.

-As the Multicultural Recruitment Coordinators, we encourage you to review the various links in the UNIVERSITY RESOURCES area below, to find out more about the diversity presence on campus.
+We encourage you to review the various links in the UNIVERSITY RESOURCES area below, to find out more about the diversity presence on campus.
+If you have any questions about the student experience, resources or admissions, please contact our Diversity & Access Team at firstname.lastname@example.org.

 The Office of Undergraduate Admissions welcomes applications from interested students across the country and the world.
 All candidates for admission should submit the Georgetown Application and Application Supplement, regardless of country of citizenship, immigration status, where the student resides or attends high school.